felipensp/vfuzzer/README.md

 ### Usage

-> Generating all tests on ./tests dir
+> Generating all tests on ./tests dir and running vtest on them

 `$ v . && ./vfuzzer && v test tests/`